-Wake County Smart Start expects to receive continued funding through new contracts with the State.
+The Wake County Smart Start does not expect to receive continued funding through new COVID Impact Mitigation grants.

 NOTE 4 - RELATED PARTY TRANSACTIONS

 - A. Service Provider Contracts with Board Member Organizations The board members of Wake County Smart Start are representative of various organizations that benefit from actions taken by the Board.
 It is the policy of Wake County Smart Start that board members not be involved with decisions regarding organizations they represent.
 During the year, Wake County Smart Start entered into contracts with board member organizations for program activities as identified on Schedule 1 accompanying the financial statements.
 In addition, Schedule 2 identifies contracts entered by DHHS with board member organizations for activities funded by Wake County Smart Start's allocation. - B. Other Related Parties Wake County Smart Start served as a fiscal agent for with an organization contracting with a board member of Wake County Smart Start.
 The amounts paid included: